Copper: What's Next?

 (Source: Daily Sentiment Index, Author's Chart)

 Since late November, bullish sentiment in copper has retreated to a reading of 55% bulls.
-Unfortunately, bullish sentiment has fallen beneath its 21-day moving average, as it simultaneously rolls over.
-This is not ideal as I consider the 21-day moving average to be the most reliable moving average in my Sentiment Trend charts.
+Unfortunately, bullish sentiment has fallen beneath its 21-day moving average as it simultaneously rolls over.
+This is not ideal as I consider the 21-day moving average to be the most reliable moving average in my sentiment trend charts.
 As we can see in the current sentiment chart below, bullish sentiment is now beneath a declining 10-day (green line) and 21-day moving average (red line).
-This is a note of caution for me, as I saw the same thing happen to crude oil (NYSEARCA:USO) earlier this year.
+This is a note of caution for me as I saw the same thing happen to crude oil (NYSEARCA:USO) earlier this year.
 In early June, crude oil registered a reading of 91% bulls, and then began to trend below its sentiment moving averages.
-The circles in the below chart show where crude oil registered a reading above 90%, and began trending below its sentiment moving averages.
-This preceded a 20% drop in oil prices in less than 2 months.
-There is no guarantee that copper will play out like this, I am not too confident (its not a high-probability setup).
+The circles in the below chart show where crude oil registered a reading above 90% and began trending below its sentiment moving averages.
+This preceded a 20% drop in oil prices in less than two months.
+There is no guarantee that copper will play out like this, I am not too confident (it's not a high-probability setup).
 If copper is able to regain its 21-day moving average, I may be able to jump back to the bull camp but, for now, I am neutral on copper based on sentiment.

 (Source: Daily Sentiment Index, Author's Chart)